danielkitta/ps2ir/README.md

 the device address used by the remote.

-In addition to the base scancode, each entry in the look-up table also allows for various bits to configure the scancode type type, whether to send break codes on key release, and which modifier key scancodes to send along with the base scancode.
+In addition to the base scancode, each entry in the look-up table also allows for various bits to configure the scancode type, whether to send break codes on key release, and which modifier key scancodes to send along with the base scancode.